 Noisier than some.
 May not be powerful enough for heavy-duty or larger jobs.

 Portable, hassle-free design for quick, easy clean-ups.
-Can be used w/any garden hose or to draw water from other sources.
+Can be used with any garden hose or to draw water from other sources.
 Easily switches from cleaning to watering mode.
-Comes w/ scrubbing brush, soap bottle, squeegee.
+Comes with scrubbing brush, soap bottle, and squeegee.